US STOCKS-Wall St up as Fed raises rates, flags no changes to path

 according to the Atlanta Fed's latest forecast.

-first time in more than a week on a surprise drawdown in U.S.
+for the first time in more than a week on a surprise drawdown in

 raised its price target on the stock.